LukasKrah/WoW-Dashboard-Client/README.md

 <h3 id="about_me">3.
 About me</h3>

-* My main language is _**German**_ but obviously here I prefer using _**English**_ so please understand that my English is not the yellow from the egg.
+* My main language is _**German**_ but obviously here I prefer using _**English**_ so please understand that my English is not "the yellow from the egg".

 * My public _**GitHub**_ statistics: <br />